PHOENIX

 600 lbf

-PHX Recovery Bay and Nosecone
+Recovery Bay and Nosecone

-The structures subteam is responsible for the structural integrity of the rocket, ensuring that it is able to safely reach apogee under extreme flight conditions and that other subteams have ample space for their components while minimizing the overall weight of the rocket.
-Structures is primarily responsible for the design and manufacturing of the internal structural aeroframe, the carbon fiber outer aerodynamic shell, the interfaces between the internal structure and all plumbing components, and the fins.
+Structures is primarily responsible for the design and manufacturing of the internal structural airframe, the aluminum and fiberglass outer aerodynamic shell, the interfaces between the internal structure and all plumbing components, and the fins.
 Structures must also validate design choices through structural and thermal simulations and utilize flight models to predict performance.
-The structures team also plays a significant systems integration role in coordinating with the other subteams to ensure their designs are compatible with the overall structure.

 Composite Boat Tail and Fin Assembly